openshift/enhancements/enhancements/hypershift/networking/networking.md

 that provides a socks5 proxy that can be used by configuring the `HTTP{,S}_PROXY` and `NO_PROXY` env vars.
 The sidecar
 * Authenticates to Konnectivity
 * Does DNS resolving of guest cluster services
-* Excempts cloud provider traffic from going through Konnectivity, in order to support management clusters that have a proxy setup, as the components themselves already have the sidecar as target in their proxy environment variables
+* Exempts cloud provider traffic from going through Konnectivity, in order to support management clusters that have a proxy setup, as the components themselves already have the sidecar as target in their proxy environment variables

 Despite being a socks5 proxy, the sidecar only supports TCP and not UDP, as it routes over Konnectivity through http connect.
 It is a socks5 proxy to allow